• Skip to primary navigation

 For the sauce

-Sesame oil – In Chinese cooking, sesame oil is used for flavouring and never used for frying.
+Sesame oil - In Chinese cooking, sesame oil is used for flavouring and never used for frying.
 It has a very strong taste and you will find that half to one teaspoonful is sufficient.
-If you add too much the sesame oil it will overpower the flavour of the other ingredients.
+If you add too much sesame oil it will overpower the flavour of the other ingredients.

 Ginger and garlic – by all means, use fresh if you have it.
 I tend to use crushed bottled ginger and garlic for convenience.